Entrepreneur Program (BAEP)

 553 Cases in New Venture Management (3) Cases and readings expose students to the challenges of developing long-range strategies for entrepreneurial ventures.
 Emphasis is on developing new industries, growth through strategic alliances, and issues involved in the long-range strategic positioning of emerging companies.

 554 Venture Initiation (3) Learn to launch and scale a new business through entrepreneurial action and execution.
 Prerequisite: BAEP 552 or BAEP 556.

 555 Management of Rapidly Growing Ventures (3) Exploration and analysis of the operational and financial issues entrepreneurs confront when managing a rapidly growing venture.

 556 Technology Feasibility (3) Gives students the critical thinking and analytical skills they need to evaluate, value and manage technology as intellectual property.
 Students will learn the technology commercialization process, use data mining and assessment techniques for patent databases, and study the unique business issues facing high technology start-ups.

-557 Technology Commercialization (3) Focus of the course is on the identification, evaluation and commercialization of new technologies.
-Emphasis will be placed on the legal, financial and marketing aspects of technology transfer and development.
+557 Technology Commercialization (3) Identification, evaluation and commercialization of new technologies. legal, financial and marketing aspects of technology transfer and development.

 559 Investing in New Ventures (3) Focus on the entrepreneurial skill set applied to new venture opportunities.
 Taught from the business plan reader's point of view; focus on selecting opportunities, structuring the relationship, adding value and realizing the value of that investment.